-- The capability to understand and analyse the strategies and business processes which promote innovation and creativity within organisations, and the fundamental features of enterprise development and entrepreneurship. - The knowledge, understanding, skills and attributes required for assuming strategic responsibilities in private and public sector organisations and for leading organisational transformation through innovation. - The ability to apply the knowledge, skills and understanding gained on the programme to a specific empirical focus within an individual project or dissertation.

-The skills necessary to successfully enhance their CPD activity, self-directed learning, or pursue further postgraduate study.
+- The capability to understand and analyse the strategies and business processes which promote innovation and creativity within organisations, and the fundamental features of enterprise development and entrepreneurship. - The knowledge, understanding, skills and attributes required for assuming strategic responsibilities in private and public sector organisations. - The ability to apply the knowledge, skills and understanding gained on the programme to a specific empirical focus within an individual project or dissertation. - The skills necessary to successfully enhance their CPD activity, self-directed learning, or pursue further postgraduate study.